|A lone female lion was stopping for a drink. The edge of the open vehicle is shown in this photo, illustrating how close we were to her.|

 Note: To all of our readers visiting our site via a smartphone, please click the “View web version” tab under the word “Home” at the bottom of the page to access the web version enabling you to access all of our archives on the right side of the page.
 We’ll be updating our site in a few months, making these extra steps unnecessary.
 Thank you.

 |This playful baby elephant we spotted in Kruger hangs on to her mom.|

-Since we were focused on today’s photos, we haven’t included a video today, nor any photos from Kauai.
-Instead, here is a combination of photos we posted five years ago on April 18, 2015, at this link and also last year on this date on April 18, 2019, at this link.
+Since we were focused on today’s photos, we haven’t included a video today or any Kauai photos.
+Instead, here is a combination of images we posted five years ago on April 18, 2015, at this link and also last year on this date on April 18, 2019, at this link.
 We hope you enjoy some of these favorites that many of our readers may have seen in past posts.

 |Hippos along the Mara River while we were on safari in the Masai Mara.|

 Of course, being in lockdown right now prevent us from taking photos.
 We can’t go outdoors, and most wouldn’t be enlightened by seeing photos of a hotel, however appealing it may be.
 If, by chance, you are curious about where we’re holding out, please click here.